 B.A.
 Drama/Speech, Clarke College

 Jim is an Associate Professor of Theatre & Performance Studies.
 He teaches Theatre History/Theory, Introduction to Theatre Studies and is the course coordinator for Theatre in Society, the TPS General Education course.

-He's a theatre generalist who has worked as an actor, director, deviser, dramaturg, designer and puppeteer, Jim has also published and presented research on the history books, musical theatre in the Harlem Renaissance, fandom culture, and the intersections
+He's a theatre generalist who works as an actor, director, deviser, dramaturg and puppeteer.
+Jim has also published and presented research on the history of comic books, musical theatre in the Harlem Renaissance, fandom culture, and the intersections